LWKJJONAK/Quantum_Neural_Network_Classifiers/README.md

     url={https://arxiv.org/abs/2205.00000}
 }
 ```
-We also experimentally implement the circuit-encoding based QNNs for large-scale (256-dimensional) real-life image classification, see also the paper
+We experimentally implement the circuit-encoding based QNNs for large-scale (256-dimensional) real-life images' classifications, see also the paper
 ```bibtex
 @article{Ren2022Experimental,
     title={Experimental quantum adversarial learning with programmable superconducting qubits},